starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "Let you know if we need another one," Margot told the waiter.

 "But reason has nothing to do with it.
 I can just feel her absence in my heart.
-There's something in me that's convinced I ought to have her smile back, her energy back, and nothing can sate it but an acknowledgement that it's there."
+There's something in me that's convinced I ought to have her smile back, her energy back, and nothing can sate it but an acknowledgment that it's there."

 "Well... umm.
 It's there.
 You know I'm no good at this.
 Telling people what they should do."